British Interest Rates

 Trading guides, webinars and stories

 Considering gold as a store of value was key to the world economy for a long time.
 Many nations such as The United States had a system of currency based on convertibility to gold.
-This is called the Gold Standard, or even more specifically in the case of the US, they used a Gold Bullion Standard.
+This is called the gold standard.
+In the case of the US, they called it the Gold Bullion Standard.
 In this system, gold does not circulate in the economy but currency can be exchanged for it.

 This arrangement achieved its goals, giving some stability to a world recovering from war.
 It was over a decade before the system took its first rattling.
 The French were the ones to put pressure on this system, under President Charles de Gaulle.
 He had decided that he wanted to reduce his reliance on the US and their dollar, so he enacted a policy of converting US dollars into gold between 1959 and 1969.
 This steadily made things harder on US gold reserves.

 All these issues eventually led to the Nixon administration pausing the convertibility to gold, in August 1971.
-To address these issues, at the end of 1971 the Smithsonian Agreement was drafted by Nixon and the Group of Ten (most developed nations).
+To address these issues, Nixon and the Group of Ten (most developed nations) drafted the Smithsonian Agreement at the end of 1971 .
 It introduced many changes such as an increase of the price of gold to $38, pegging the value of the major world currencies to the US dollar with some room for fluctuation, and an end of convertibility to gold.
-A new arrangement was necessary because convertibility was no longer a plan that was feasible for the US, due to their lack of gold reserves.
+A new arrangement was necessary.
+Convertibility was no longer a plan that was feasible for the US, due to their lack of gold reserves.

 The US kept defining its dollar in terms of gold for a while after this point.
 It was becoming less and less relevant with the world currencies being pegged, along with the conversion to gold having ceased.
 The US released a few more changes in the price of gold to fight deflation in the mid 1970s.
 Eventually in 1976 they gave up and moved to a new definition of the dollar which did not include any ties to gold.
 Instead, it was purely fiat currency meaning it was inconvertible, relying only on the value perceive it to have.

-The re-definition set off a wave of changes in the world, with the developed countries of the world moving away from ties to gold, in favor of a free floating fiat currency.
-This change opened up the benefit of more control of currency by central banks, and relieved the pressure of holding and administering gold reserves.
+This re-definition set off a wave of changes in the world.
+The developed countries of the world startedmoving away from the gold standard, in favor of a free floating fiat currency.
+This change opened up the benefit of more control of currency by central banks.
+It also relieved the pressure of holding and administering gold reserves.